-- 2.10 The permitted development on the overall site in chronological order is that permission was granted by An Bord Pleanála on the 5th October 2020 under SDCC Planning Ref.
+- 2.11 Permission was granted by An Bord Pleanála on the 5th October 2020 under SDCC Planning Ref.
 SD19A/0042 / ABP Ref.
 PL06S.305948 for the phased development of 4 single storey data halls all with associated plant at roof level, 32 standby generators, office and service areas, service road infrastructure, car parking, ESB substation/transformer yard.
-This permission is to be constructed to the south of the current application site and included the landscape master planning of the entire site to include berms and planting to all boundaries. - 2.11 An EIAR was submitted with this application with an overall gross floor area of 17,685sqm.
-The development also included a temporary gas-powered generation plant within a walled yard containing 19 no. generator units with associated flues (each 17m high) to be located to the west of the proposed data halls. - 2.12 The decision of the Board was subject to 19 conditions.
+This permission is to be constructed to the south of the current application site and included the landscape master planning of the entire site to include berms and planting to all boundaries. - 2.12 An EIAR was submitted with this application that had an overall gross floor area of 17,685sqm.
+The development also included a temporary gas-powered generation plant within a walled yard containing 19 no. generator units with associated flues (each 17m high) to be located to the west of the proposed data halls. - 2.13 The decision of the Board was subject to 19 conditions.
 Condition no. 16 relating to noise outlined that operational noise shall not exceed 45dB(A) Leq 1 hour between 2000 and 0800, and 55dB(A) Leq 1 hour at all other times.
 The condition in full stated: